 tips for staying connected with your accountant during virtual times

-MISSY JACKSON, TAX MANAGER
+MISSY JACKSON, TAX director

 Undoubtedly, COVID-19 has changed the way we do business.
 From meetings with your accountant to exchanging documents, once in-person activities are now seemingly void of contact.
 Thankfully, technology provides simple solutions, protecting your health and increasing collaboration.
 Below are three tips you can use to stay connected with your accountant virtually.

 The technology available today is exponentially better than it was just a few years ago.
 That said, having a suitable camera and microphone is crucial for virtual meetings.
 High-quality tools enable your accountant to clearly visualize or comprehend your message, ensuring there is no miscommunication.
 Although many devices today are versatile, be sure to check the compatibility of each tool to your laptop or desktop computer before purchasing.